October 2017 NCF Update: Why We Added Bonds to Our Goal And Increased Our Budget

 2. Funds from our brokerage account

 This is the amount from the stock funds we sold this year and bond funds we already had in the brokerage account.
 Since we’re close to retirement, we started to shift to a more conservative asset allocation.
-We sold some small caps at the beginning of the year and some high-dividend yield growth funds during the summer.
+We sold some small and mid caps at the beginning of the year and some high-dividend yield growth funds during the summer.

 3. September’s new contributions